 - The mission of Wake Technical Community College is to help improve and enrich lives by meeting the lifelong educational, training, and service needs of its diverse community.
 The College is committed to promoting individual success in the workplace and higher education and to promoting cultural, social, and economic development.

-Wake Technical Community College places among the top 20% of community colleges in North Carolina for:
+Wake Technical Community College ranks among the top 20% of public schools in North Carolina for:

 - In pursuit of its mission, this public two-year comprehensive postsecondary educational institution adheres to an open-door policy by offering quality accessible and affordable educational opportunities to all adults regardless of age, sex, socioeconomic status, ethnic origin, race, religion, or disability.
 To meet the needs of its community, the College focuses on providing support services, resources, community outreach, and partnerships; programs in basic skills development; vocational, technical, and occupational training; and college/university transfer preparation.
 Wake Technical Community College is a tax-supported, public nonprofit educational institution under the control of a Board of Trustees.
 It is an institutional member of the North Carolina Community College System, State Board of Community Colleges.
 Authority for the establishment of the College is found in Chapter 115D of the General Statutes of North Carolina and the amendments thereto.
 The College was chartered on April 3, 1958, as the Wake County Industrial Education Center.
 Operation actually began October 7, 1963, with 34 curriculum students on campus and 270 enrolled in the various industrial training programs.
 The College offers credit programs leading to associate degrees, diplomas, and certificates designed for immediate entry into employment, an associate degree in general education, and associate degrees designed to transfer to four-year institutions.
 The College also offers pre-curriculum programs for students to develop academic proficiency so that they may successfully complete curriculum courses.
 The college provides occupational career enhancement programs for individuals and support for economic development to businesses, industries, and agencies.
 Basic skills education, English as a Second Language and a wide variety of continuing education courses and programs for personal enrichment are offered on campus and throughout the county.
 The College further serves its constituents by providing a broad range of community services, partnerships, and outreach programs.
 Wake Technical Community College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the associate degree.